 Pros

-Prowly doesn’t only support PR professionals in media monitoring, but also in finding the right media contacts and organizing them in a PR CRM, creating aesthetically pleasing press releases, and managing email pitches, just to name a few.
+Prowly not only supports PR professionals in media monitoring, but also in finding the right media contacts and organizing them in a PR CRM, creating aesthetically pleasing press releases, and managing email pitches, just to name a few.

 Cons

-Although backed by Semrush and almost a decade of experience in the PR automation software market behind it, Prowly is new to the media monitoring service sector, so user reviews are hard to find.
+Despite being backed by Semrush and having nearly a decade of experience in the PR automation software market, Prowly is relatively new to the media monitoring service sector.
+That's why there are not many user reviews available for media monitoring yet.

-And if you’re looking for the best social media listening tools, here’s another guide on these tools.
+And if you're looking for the best social media listening tools, here's another guide, dedicated to them.

 Cision: From $7,200 a year (estimate)